elliottback/MaltDecoder/README.md

 **Notes**
 * Every time you open Chrome it may warn you about running extensions in developer mode, just click 🗙 to keep the extension enabled.

+### What permissions are required?

+This extension will request the ability to inspect/modify content on SMWS HTTP/s domains.